computationalgeography/lue/source/framework/doc/framework.md

-lue::iterate_per_element | Per cell in a partitioned array, iterate a number of times lue::unique | Return the unique values in a partitioned array lue::unique_id | Fill a partitioned array in-place with unique IDs
+lue::iterate_per_element | Per cell in a partitioned array, iterate a number of times lue::unique | Return the unique values in a partitioned array lue::unique_id | Fill a partitioned array in-place with unique IDs lue::where | Conditionally assign values to the result lue::mesh_grid | Create arrays with multidimensional `mesh grid` lue::scale | Return the result of scaling values in a partitioned array to a range defined by a minimum and maximum value

 # Data structures  {#lue_framework_data_structures}